What are the Largest Seas?

-In general, a sea is said to be an extended part of the saline water that is connected with at least one of the five oceans in the world, namely: Atlantic, Pacific, Indian, Arctic and the Southern Oceans.
-Many geographers regard sea as a small area of ocean that are bounded by land to a greater or a lesser degree.
-And based on these details, geographers divide sea into two different types: Marginal seas- partially enclosed by land, and Mediterranean sea- mostly enclosed by land.
+In general, a sea is said to be an extended part of the saline water that is connected with at least one of the five oceans in the world, namely: the Atlantic, Pacific, Indian, Arctic, and Southern Oceans.
+Many geographers regard the sea as a small area of ocean that is bounded by land to a greater or a lesser degree.
+And based on these details, geographers divide the sea into two different types: Marginal seas- partially enclosed by land, and the Mediterranean Sea– mostly enclosed by land.

 10. The Bay of Bengal

-The Bay of Bengal is the largest bay in the world and tenth on our list of top 10 largest seas in the world.
-Covering an area of 2,172,000 sq. km, this triangular shaped gulf forms the northeastern part of the Indian ocean.
-Bordering to India and Srilanka to the west, Myanmar and the Andaman and Nicobar Islands to the east and Bangladesh to the north, several rivers like the Holy Ganges, Hooghly, Padma, Brahmaputra and more flow into this sea.
+The Bay of Bengal is the largest bay in the world and tenth on our list of the top 10 largest seas in the world.
+Covering an area of 2,172,000 sq. km, this triangular-shaped gulf forms the northeastern part of the Indian ocean.
+Bordering India and Srilanka to the west, Myanmar and the Andaman and Nicobar Islands to the east, and Bangladesh to the north, several rivers like the Holy Ganges, Hooghly, Padma, Brahmaputra, and more flow into this sea.
 The Bay of Bengal also encloses some of the biggest ports in the world, namely Chennai in India and Chittagong in Bangladesh.

 9. The Bering Sea

 A marginal sea of the Pacific Ocean, the Bering Sea is separated by the Alaska Peninsula from the Gulf of Alaska.
 Covering an area of 2,291,900 sq. km, it was named after Vitus Bering who explored it in 1728 as the navigator sailed to the Arctic Ocean from the Pacific Ocean.
-It borders with Alaska on the east and north east, Kamchatka Peninsula and the Russia’s far east in the north, Alaska Peninsula on the South and the Bering Strait on the far north.
-With a good interaction in the weather, water currents and sea ice, this sea is a part of the productive ecosystem for a lot of marine life.
+It borders Alaska on the east and northeast, the Kamchatka Peninsula and Russia’s far east in the north, the Alaska Peninsula on the South, and the Bering Strait on the far north.
+With a good interaction in the weather, water currents, and sea ice, this sea is a part of the productive ecosystem for a lot of marine life.

 8. Tasman Sea

-Also called as Te Tai-o-Rehua in Maori, the Tasman sea is a southwesterly marginal sea, a part of the South Pacific Ocean between Australia and New Zealand.
+Also called Te Tai-o-Rehua in Maori, the Tasman Sea is a southwesterly marginal sea, a part of the South Pacific Ocean between Australia and New Zealand.
 Covering a total area of around 2,330,000 sq. km, the sea was named after Abel Janszoon Tasman, a Dutch explorer.
-The Tasman sea was one of the major part of voyage of Captain James Cook in the 1770s.
-Several beautiful islands like the Norfolk Island and the Lord Howe Island are a part of this sea.
+The Tasman Sea was one of the major parts of voyage of Captain James Cook in the 1770s.
+Several beautiful islands like Norfolk Island and Lord Howe Island are a part of this sea.

 7. Mediterranean Sea

-Considered as a part of the Atlantic Ocean, the Mediterranean sea is almost completely enclosed by land on the east by Levant, on the south by North Africa and on the north by Europe.
-With a total area of 2,500,000 sq. km, it is also called as the Euraafrican Mediterranean sea to distinguish itself from other mediterranean sea.
-The Mediterranean sea has a long history of origin and development of modern societies, as it was a very important route for travelers and merchants in the ancient times for the use of cultural and trade exchange.
+Considered a part of the Atlantic Ocean, the Mediterranean Sea is almost completely enclosed by land on the east by Levant, on the south by North Africa and on the north by Europe.
+With a total area of 2,500,000 sq. km, it is also called as the Eurafrican Mediterranean Sea to distinguish itself from another Mediterranean Sea.
+The Mediterranean Sea has a long history of origin and development of modern societies, as it was a very important route for travelers and merchants in the ancient times for the use of cultural and trade exchange.
 This sea is also connected to around 60 countries in its basins.

 6. Carribean Sea